 Uterine Scar Dehiscence in Elective Versus Emergency Caesarean Section

-To determine the incidence and the associated factors of uterine scar dehiscence in women undergoing elective versus emergency caesarean section
+Objective: To determine the incidence and the associated factors of uterine scar dehiscence in women undergoing elective versus emergency caesarean section.

 Methodology: This case series was conducted in a tertiary care hospital.
 All patients who underwent lower segment caesarean section either due to elective or emergency indications at more than 28 weeks of gestation in which intra-operative finding of scar dehiscence was present were included in this study.
 Data was collected on a structured proforma.